dwyl/meteor-search/README.md

 ![RoboMongo Shows Results of runCommand](http://i.imgur.com/FLjDGl3.png "Search Query Results")

 ### Iron Router

-This project uses Iron Router for url routing.
+This project uses Iron Router for url routing. <br />
 If you are not familiar with it
 (you *should* be if you're serious about using Meteor), read:

 - Tutorial: http://www.manuel-schoebel.com/blog/iron-router-tutorial
 - Docs: https://github.com/EventedMind/iron-router
--
+- [Discover Meteor](https://www.discovermeteor.com/) Uses Iron Router extensively.
+Read it for a good step-by-step intro.
 - Advanced: https://properapp.com/meteor/advanced-routing-in-meteor-navigation-state-w/#.Uz8BIS9dVX4

 ```
 mrt add iron-router
 ```
+See the **routes.js** file for more detail on how I've wired this up to accept request in the form: `http://yoursite.com/search/:keywords`

 ### Research